Inside: Some of the weird things that happen when you go gray!

 I just finished reading Anne Kreamer’s book, Going Gray.
 She had a similar experience.
 It seems that many men care more about authenticity and self-confidence than they do about hair color.

-“Why is she talking about boobs?”, you’re probably wondering!
+“Why is she talking about my chest?”, you’re probably wondering!

 Well, as most gals know, sometimes when you’re talking to a man, you will catch him talking back…to your chest.
 Ugh!